OCHyams/dexter/LTL_work.md

 take a list of operands):
 ```
 Until    -> Consecutively
-Future   -> Eventually // This is the formal name anyway...
+Future   -> Eventually (This is the formal name anyway)
 And      -> All
 Or       -> Any
 ```